alex-florescu/CS351/specification/outline.md

     - Tuner: leds on the board can be programmed to provide information useful for tuning the guitar

 ## 3. Methodology
+Considering the fact that the project has fixed deadlines while also requiring a substantial amount of research, a mix between a plan-driven and agile approach is suitable.

  * Development methodology
    - To enable future objective re-prioritisation, an Agile methodology is suitable
    - For each audio effect/filter we can imagine a cycle consisting of